Skip Maine state header navigation

 Text to Speech:

 Software that converts electronic text to synthesized speech.
 Primarily designed for those with visual impairments and print disabilities.
 Text to speech software reads from left to right, including tables.
-Many have the ability to navigate a document based on headings created using Styles and Formatting (see below).
+Many have the ability to navigate a document based on headings created using Styles (see below).
 Text to Speech software is sometimes known as a screen reader.

 Speech to Text:

-Styles and Formatting:
+Styles (aka Style and Formatting):